-No site projects required certified reviews by the Louisiana State Historical Preservation Office (SHPO) in 2012.
+No site projects required certified reviews by the Louisiana State Historical Preservation Office (SHPO) in 2014.
 No locations on or adjacent to SPR sites are on or eligible to the National Register of Historic Places.
 The BM SPR site is located on a Texas State Historical Place for its significance to the sulfur mining industry and long-term development of the nearby town of Freeport.
-A monument commemorates the historical significance of this location.